w3c/wai-media-guide/description.md

 Depending on your video situation, do one of the options below &mdash; as determined from the "What Description to Provide for My Video?" section above.

-### Developing Integrated Description
+### Creating Integrated Description

 The process to develop a video with integrated description is basically:
 1. When writing the script, make sure all relevant visual information is included.
 See [Tips for Describing – Writing below](http://@@).

 Before finalizing the video, check to confirm that all relevant visual information is covered in the audio.

-### Developing a Separate Described Video - If Descriptions Fit in Spaces
+### Creating a Separate Described Video - If Descriptions Fit in Spaces

 If the descriptions fit in the spaces _(as described in @@ above)_, you need to develop a separate audio file.
 This requires skills and software for audio recording and video editing.
 Depending on the player that you are using, you might need video software to regenerate the video.